HomeNavigation & AutoCar Launcher Apps for Android

 Is a car launcher the same as Android Auto?

-No. Android Auto is Google's official system that projects onto a compatible car screen.
+No. Android Auto is Google's official system that projects onto a compatible car screen and is purpose-built for safer use on the road.
 A car launcher is a third-party home screen you run on the phone or a generic head unit, and it works even when your car does not support Android Auto.
 Some launchers, like Drive Mode, are designed to sit alongside Android Auto rather than replace it.
 For off road or trail use you may also want one of the best compass apps for Android on hand.

 Will a car launcher drain my battery?

 It can if the screen stays on, since these apps keep the display awake while driving.
 We always plug into a car charger when using one, which keeps the phone topped up and cool.
-Lighter launchers like Flit use fewer resources, so older or repurposed phones hold up better through a long trip.
+Lighter launchers like Drive Mode Launcher use fewer resources, so older or repurposed phones hold up better through a long trip.